alshedivat/al-folio/_projects/graphnet.md

 ---

 GraphNeT is a larger project to provide classification and reconstruction models for neutrino telescopes, based on graph neural netowrks.
-This type of NN architecture is very well suited to represent the data on a event-by-event basis without the need to resprt to approximations or compression.
+This type of NN architecture is very well suited to represent the data on a event-by-event basis without the need to resort to approximations or compression.

-With my PhD students, and collaborators from the NBI, we devlopped some very successfull prototypes, that already today are able to out-perform the classic algorithms in both accuracy and speed.
+With my PhD students, and collaborators from the NBI, we devlopped some very successful prototypes, that already today are able to out-perform the classic algorithms in both accuracy and speed.
 A first publication is currently under review.

 ## Further Information